 VALUES (1, 'Sales', 1), (2, 'Marketing', 3), (3, 'IT', 4), (4, 'Finance', null), (5, 'Support', null);

-Now, if we tried to insert into the department table with a value for the manager_id that did not exist, let us see what error we would get:
+Suppose we then tried to insert into the department table a value for the manager_id that did not exist:

 INSERT INTO department (department_id, department_name,manager_id)